Before contacting us, read the tracing guidance notes below

 Depending on your payment method refunds can take up to 4 days to show on your statement due to different banking timescales.
 If you need further information on this you will need to contact your bank or credit card provider for their full terms of service.

-All reports for Pre-sue/litigation reports, divorce reports, investigations, employer information and financial background reports are full and final and do not come with any recheck service.
+All reports for Pre-sue/litigation reports, divorce reports, investigations, employer information and financial background reports are full and final and do not come with any recheck service, guarantee or liability – see terms of service.

 Only address tracing is offered with a recheck service of 30 days for a confirmed reason.